zahranyousuff/osticket/README.md

 ***NOTE*** Make sure all Common HTTP Features are checked.

- To make sure the IIS is installed / enabled go to a browser of your choice and search for 127.0.0.1 It should look something like this.
+ To make sure the IIS is installed/enabled go to a browser of your choice and search for 127.0.0.1

 <p>
 <img src="https://imgur.com/eICujoq.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>